MicrosoftDocs/PowerShell-Docs/jea/register-jea.md

 > Applies to: Windows PowerShell 5.0

-The last step before you can use JEA once you have your [role capabilities](role-capabilities.md) and [session configuration file](session-configurations.md) created is to register the JEA endpoint.
+Once you have your [role capabilities](role-capabilities.md) and [session configuration file](session-configurations.md) created, the last step before you can use JEA is to register the JEA endpoint.
-This process applies the session configuration information to the system and makes the endpoint available for use by users and automation engines.
+Registering the JEA endpoint with the system makes the endpoint available for use by users and automation engines.

 ## Single machine configuration